 The onion-shaped winding crown is also a trifle larger.

-All Arabic numerals including the smaller ones on the railway-style minute track are printed with bright Superluminova that, together with thin strips of the same luminous compound on the hours and minutes hands, ensures adequate readability even if lighting is not very good.
+All Arabic numerals including the smaller ones on the railway-style minute track are printed with bright Superluminova that, together with thin strips of the same luminous compound on the hours and minutes hands, ensures adequate readability even if the lighting is not very good.
 Of course, the 24-hour display may be a bit hard to read at first, but, I am positive, you will get used to it in no time.

-The watch will be sold in an oversized stainless steel case 47.50 mm in diameter.
+Sort of predictably, the Twenty-Four Hours will be sold in an oversized stainless steel case 47.50 mm in diameter.

-Besides a normal for this class of timekeepers sapphire crystal with double antireflective coating, there is also an engraved “hunter” back cover that protects the sapphire display back.
+Besides a normal for this class of timekeepers sapphire crystal with double anti-reflective coating, there is also an engraved “hunter” back cover that protects the sapphire display back.